-You can attend appointments at any of the following Passport Office locations Belfast, Durham, Glasgow, Liverpool, London, Newport, Peterborough.
+You can attend appointments at any of the following Passport Office locations Belfast, Durham, Glasgow, Liverpool, London, Birmingham, Newport and Peterborough.
 These passport appointments can get booked up very quickly, so if you would like to make your appointment now, you can apply online for your passport

 Can I use the 1-day premium service?

 However, there are a couple of exceptions to this rule.
 HM Passport Office will allow some customers to use the 1-day Premium service but this is in extreme circumstances only.
 If you have a medical emergency or you have suffered a bereavement you may be eligible for this service, but, you will need to contact HM Passport Office to clarify the situation and they will then decide if you qualify for this service or not.